 In the section of Belongings of Ataturk, there are some belongings that he used in yachts called Ertugrul and Savarona.
 In addition to this, you can see correspondences and objects about the studies in the field of maritime by the order of Ataturk.

-In the section of textile&weaving works, uniforms that mariners used are exhibited.
+In the section of Textile and Weaving Works, uniforms that mariners used are exhibited.
 In the same section, you can see banners, flags and rugs used in ships.
 If you are interested in military history, you should definitely take a look at this section.

 In addition, you need to pay an extra price of 20 TL for taking pictures and 40 TL for taking videos.
 It is also possible to benefit from the audio guide service for 25 TL.

 Vitising times of museums in Istanbul may change due to events and renovations.
-Before going to the museum, I recommend you to visit the official website of the Istanbul Naval Museum and review the latest situation.
+Before going to the museum, I recommend you to visit the official website of the museum and review the latest situation.

 Written by Serhat Engul